 How the Coalition Application differs from the Common App

 While the Common Application allows you to invite up to three advisors to review and comment on your application, the Coalition Application appears to have no limit and encourages students to make use of their Locker as a way to communicate with teachers and mentors.
 Unlike the Common Application, the Coalition Application gives an exact percentage of progress you’ve made on the profile section and each school’s application.
 You can jump around on what you fill out in the profile section, but for each school you have to fill out certain things first before moving on to other sections.
 Applicants who get overwhelmed by seeing every single part of an application at once can take advantage of how the Coalition Application methodically guides you through the process.
 Unlike the Common Application, which focuses its help on the individual sections and steps of an application, the Coalition has MyCoalition, which has a few articles on financial aid, the college search, and the application process.

 Again, the Coalition Application platform is free, but individual universities still charge application fees.
 However, the Coalition stands by affordability by allowing students to apply for fee waivers, providing information on financial aid, and only partnering with schools committed to need-based aid.
 For students relying on need-based aid, knowing that all Coalition schools will help with costs can be a huge stress reliever.
 The Coalition Application also has a college search option that lets students add member and non-member colleges to their lists.
 Non-member colleges only take students to their website and show their location.
 Member colleges will take students to a web page with information about the school and links to their website, show application deadlines, and allow students to start their applications.
 If students already have a college list and are trying to narrow it down, this college search tool will work.
 Students who are just starting their college search and would like equal information about all colleges shouldn’t use the Coalition Application for their college search tool.

 The Cappex Application

-Start looking for your best-fit college with our College Search tool.
+Start looking for your best-fit college and filling out your applications with our College Search tool.